Kawaizombi/kawai-scripts/projects/hover-zoom/README.md

 ### Install

-If you already browser plugin to run user scripts just hit [Install](https://github.com/Kawaizombi/kawai-scripts/raw/master/dist/hover-zoom.user.js) or install one of listed bellow
+If you already have browser plugin to run user scripts just hit [Install](https://github.com/Kawaizombi/kawai-scripts/raw/master/dist/hover-zoom.user.js) or install one of listed bellow

 | Browser | Install url |